huggingface/diffusers/docs/source/en/training/text2image.md

 Congratulations on training your own text-to-image model!
 To learn more about how to use your new model, the following guides may be helpful:

 - Learn how to [load LoRA weights](../using-diffusers/loading_adapters#LoRA) for inference if you trained your model with LoRA.
-- Learn more about how certain parameters like guidance scale or techniques such as prompt weighting can help you control inference in the [Text-to-image](../using-diffusers/conditional_image_generation) guide.
+- Learn more about how certain parameters like guidance scale or techniques such as prompt weighting can help you control inference in the [Text-to-image](../using-diffusers/conditional_image_generation) task guide.